 Mistakes to avoid in storytelling

-Contradictions in messages
+Contradictions in the messages

-The storytelling lie
+The lie of storytelling

 The use of a bad tone in storytelling